sapcc/castellum/docs/api-spec.md

 failed**.
 This is intended to give operators a view of all assets in a resource where manual intervention may be required because autoscaling is not working properly.
 Recent failure is defined as follows:

-1. There is an operation in state "failed".
+1. There is an operation in state "failed" or "errored".
 2. There is no newer operation for the same asset which *finished* after the failed operation.
 3. The asset is still eligible for resizing for the same reason as stated in the failed operation.